MonaKalyanReddyKarna/IOMP/README.md

 - **Real-Time Communication**: WebSockets, Socket.io; GPS, Mesh Networks for offline
 - **Data Visualization**: D3.js, Chart.js

-## Current Status
-- 25% of the product has been developed; further build, testing, and validation are ongoing.

 ## Feasibility Analysis
 - **Technical**: Leverages proven tech stacks and libraries for efficient development.
 - **Financial**: Potential for grants and partnerships with NGOs and government agencies.